IsrC11/MAYA/README.md

 ### Usage
 1. Google Colaboratory <br> The easiest way to use the script is ti open it in Google Colab.
 The only thing needed is a Google account.
-2. Local installation <br> You can also setup your own loclal Python environment if you do not want to run the script through a Google service.
+2. Local installation <br> You can also setup your own local environment if you do not want to run the script through a Google service.

 ### Additional Information
 <p align='justify'>